MinhTran283/FundamentalsOfPythonProgramming/Tasks/A/README.md

 1. Copy the file **`resevations.txt`** into your own **Git repo** under the folder **`TaskA`**.
 2. Copy the Python script **`read_resevations.py`** into your **Git repo** under the folder **`TaskA`**.
+3. Rename the Python script file to **`task_a.py`**
-3. Modify the script so that, when executed, it prints the following output:
+4. Modify the script so that, when executed, it prints the following output:

 ```
 Reservation number: 123